 Surely, aside from beer and trucks, there will also be a fair share of sex-sells commercials and commercials looking to make a memorable splash in other ways.

 Now to be clear: I’m looking forward to The Big Game on Sunday!
-(For those of you wondering, I like the Seahawks, but with a healthy fear of Brady.)
+(Do the sports!
+Score the touchdown!)